 4. The AAnF in HPLMN identifies based on the realm part from the received A-KID whether the UE is from another serving network.
 If the AAnF in HPLMN decides to support the UE from another serving network, the AAnF in HPLMN provides AKMA context to the AAnF in VPLMN to support LI.

-To selects the AAnF in VPLMN for the AF to provide the KAF, local configuration or NRF can be utilized.
+To select the AAnF in VPLMN for the AF to provide the KAF, local configuration or NRF can be utilized.
 When NRF is used to discover and select the AAnF in VPLMN, both RID and home network identifier from the received A-KID are used to select the AAnF.

 5. The AAnF in VPLMN stores the delivered AKMA related information from HPLMN to support LI.